-Last week, February 16-18, Duke Divinity School and Blacknall Memorial Presbyterian Church (Durham) hosted “The Word Made Fresh,” a series of lectures, concerts, and teaching/performance workshops that focused on theology and the arts through the lens of poetry, music, and scripture.
-Poet, priest and English literature scholar Malcolm Guite, singer-songwriter Steve Bell, and DITA director and theologian Jeremy Begbie gathered as artists and friends to illustrate with piano, guitars, and sonnets some possibilities in the renewal of Christian imagination in the West.
+From February 16-18, Duke Divinity School and Blacknall Memorial Presbyterian Church in Durham hosted “The Word Made Fresh,” a series of lectures, concerts, and workshops that focused on theology and the arts through the lens of poetry, music, and Scripture.
+The events featured poet, priest, and English literature scholar Malcolm Guite, singer-songwriter Steve Bell, and Duke Initiatives in Theology and the Arts director and theologian Jeremy Begbie.
+Audio recordings of the event are available on iTunes U.

 "The formation of a distinctly Christian imagination is imperative for the health of our witness in an increasingly pluralistic [society]," said The Rev. Allan Poole, a pastor at Blacknall.
 "The arts in particular seem to have a direct path to the formation of the imagination, for good or for ill.
 ‘The Word Made Fresh’ highlighted some of the distinctive ways that the musical and literary arts in particular contribute positively to that formation.
 We [want to see] these gifts more fully part of congregational practice."

 Events began at Blacknall's Sunday morning worship service with a poem, a song, and a sermon that illustrated the Gospel of Matthew passage on the baptism of Jesus.
 That night, the artists shared stories of how their faith journeys and their journeys in music and literature have intertwined and coinhered.
 Events continued Monday and Tuesday with two Divinity School lectures on Shakespeare, Seamus Heaney, and George Herbert by Guite; another evening teaching/performance session at Blacknall; and a final concert Tuesday evening.